Jamcha123/tubeBias/README.md

     4. Purely Data Driven Summarizes (e.g from Wikipedia, yourlogicalfallacyis, google search API, government data and etc.)

-It can also see how many fallacies the video creator made during the video.

-It can also detect certain loaded terms like fascist, communist, greedy, blaming groups (e.g the rich or migrants) without nuance.

 Hope you enjoy NoBias and you avoid becoming polarized and ideologically rigid.